-Help with second-hand hearing aids!
+Reprogramming of second-hand hearing aids!

-A dear family member passed away and s/he left you a pair of premium hearing aids.
+A dear family member passed away, and s/he left you a pair of premium hearing aids.
 Can you use a second-hand hearing aid?
 Continue reading this article to learn how we can help you use a pair of second-hand hearing aids.

 Here are the frequently asked questions I usually receive from patients who call me for help with a pair of second-hand hearing aids.
 Please feel free to contact us or leave a comment if you have questions that are not addressed here in this article.